Pokemon Mystery Dungeon: Rescue Team DX (2020)

 You can see these Rare Qualities, and manage the members of each of your camps, from the Rescue Camp area.
 You can feed them gummis, check their stats, and change their nicknames as well.
 This system ensures you have a wide variety of options available to you, but some camps are quite expensive, and until you encounter a Pokemon, it’s impossible to know which one it will need.
 Trying to predict the best camps to purchase ahead of time is impossible – and you can only create a camp mid-dungeon if you’ve got a Wigglytuff Orb on you.
 Oh, and that sweet, sweet coin.
 I generally enjoyed this system – especially later into the game, it felt easier to recruit specific Pokemon than in older titles.

 Overall, I definitely enjoyed my time with Rescue Team DX – trying out different teams, defeating bosses, and enjoying the theme of friendship that runs throughout.
 I think my only problem with this title comes from the lack of excitement.
 While the story unfolds, the game is fun, and endearing – but when the story stalled, so did my enthusiasm.
 The drudgery that the gameplay occasionally devolves into, while grinding out samey rescue missions, can suck the enjoyment out of this title.
-Because the gameplay never truly evolves beyond its simplistic roots, the game can become a chore at times.
+Because the gameplay never truly evolves beyond this foundational structure, the game can become a chore at times.
 While the polished art style, unique story, and undeniably adorable Pokemon are almost reason enough to pick this up, the whole experience feels just a little lackluster.